Sitting Bull: Great Sioux War of 1876

-Sitting Bull's band of Hunkpapa continued to attack migrating parties and forts in the late 1860s.
-When in 1871 the Northern Pacific Railway conducted a survey for a route across the northern plains directly through Hunkpapa lands, it encountered stiff Lakota resistance.
+In the late 1860s, Sitting Bull's band of Hunkpapa continued to attack migrating parties and forts.
+In 1871, the Northern Pacific Railway conducted a survey for a route across the northern plains directly through Hunkpapa lands, it encountered stiff Lakota resistance.
 The same railway people returned the following year accompanied by federal troops.
 Sitting Bull and the Hunkpapa attacked the survey party, which was forced to turn back.

 In 1873, the military accompaniment for the surveyors was increased again, but Sitting Bull's forces resisted the survey "most vigorously."
-The Panic of 1873 forced the Northern Pacific Railway's backers (such as Jay Cooke) into bankruptcy.
-This halted construction of the railroad through Lakota, Dakota and Nakota territory.
+The Panic of 1873 forced the Northern Pacific Railway's backers, such as Jay Cooke, into bankruptcy, which halted construction of the railroad through Lakota, Dakota, and Nakota territory.

 After the 1848 discovery of gold in the Sierra Nevada and dramatic gains in new wealth from it, other men became interested in the potential for gold mining in the Black Hills.

 In 1874, Lt.
 Col. George Armstrong Custer led a military expedition from Fort Abraham Lincoln near Bismarck to explore the Black Hills for gold and to determine a suitable location for a military fort in the Hills.
 Custer's announcement of gold in the Black Hills triggered the Black Hills Gold Rush.
 Tensions increased between the Lakota and European Americans seeking to move into the Black Hills.

 Although Sitting Bull did not attack Custer's expedition in 1874, the U.S. government was increasingly pressured by citizens to open the Black Hills to mining and settlement.
 Failing in an attempt to negotiate a purchase or lease of the Hills, the government in Washington had to find a way around the promise to protect the Sioux in their land, as specified in the 1868 Treaty of Fort Laramie.
 It was alarmed at reports of Sioux depredations, some of which were encouraged by Sitting Bull.

-In November 1875, President Grant ordered all Sioux bands outside the Great Sioux Reservation to move onto the reservation, knowing full well that not all would comply.
-As of February 1, 1876, the Interior Department certified as "hostile" those bands who continued to live off the reservation.
+In November 1875, President Ulysses S. Grant ordered all Sioux bands outside the Great Sioux Reservation to move onto the reservation, knowing that not all would likely comply.
+As of February 1, 1876, the Interior Department certified as hostile those bands who continued to live off the reservation.
 This certification allowed the military to pursue Sitting Bull and other Lakota bands as "hostiles".